NoxiousKarn/Showerthoughts/README.md

 Once loaded in auto mode you should see new phrases appear regularly.

-This is a single command that performs all of the above at once in order.
+## This is a single command that performs all of the above at once in order.
+If you followed the steps above do not run the one command.
+If you have done none of the steps above and just wanna do a quick install copy this script and run it:
 ```bash
 sudo su -c 'curl --silent https://www.reddit.com/r/showerthoughts/.rss --user-agent "Mozilla" --output /root/showerthoughts.rss && \
 wget -P /usr/local/bin https://raw.githubusercontent.com/NoxiousKarn/Showerthoughts/main/remove_long_titles.py && \